 Other than eating them fresh, there are plenty of other things you can do with pawpaw fruit.
 Breads, puddings, popsicles, adult beverages, smoothies… experiment as you see fit.

 We recently had friends over for dinner and made our pawpaws into an unforgettable summer dessert: pawpaw passionfruit sorbet.
 We have an abundance of native passionfruit (Passiflora incarnata) growing in our forest garden, and their fruit begins ripening at the same time as pawpaws.
-We thought their tangy flavor would round out the sweet custardy flavor of pawpaws, and we were right!
+We thought their tangy flavor would round out the sweet custardy flavor of pawpaws, and thus this pawpaw recipe was born!

 We also picked a fresh variegated lemon from one of our citrus trees and made a simple syrup from our makrut lime leaves to add more citrusy punch.